moonshiner/draft-dnsop-rfc6303-bis/draft-dnsop-rfc6303-bis.md

 .# Abstract

-RFC 6063, "Locally Served DNS Zones", defines two IANA registries called "IPv4 Locally-Served DNS Zone Registry" and "IPv6 Locally-Served DNS Zone Registry".
+RFC 6063, "Locally Served DNS Zones", defines two IANA registries called "IPv4 Locally-Served DNS Zone" and "IPv6 Locally-Served DNS Zone" registries.
-This document changes the registration procedure for that registry from "IETF Review" to "Expert Review".
-This document updates RFC 6063.
+This document changes the registration policy for that registry from "IETF Review" to "Expert Review".

+Also, this document updates IP Special-Purpose Address Space registries to indicate whether an IP address block is eligible to be in Locally-Served DNS Zones.

+This document updates RFC 6063 and RFC 6890.

 {mainmatter}

 # Introduction {#introduction}

-In [@!RFC6303]  "Locally Served DNS Zones", it defines two IANA registries called "IPv4 Locally-Served DNS Zone Registry" and "IPv6 Locally-Served DNS Zone Registry".
+In [@!RFC6303]  "Locally Served DNS Zones", it defines two IANA registries called "IPv4 Locally-Served DNS Zone" and "IPv6 Locally-Served DNS Zone" registries.
-This document changes the registration procedure for that registry from "IETF Review" to "Expert Review".
+This document changes the registration policy for that registry from "IETF Review" to "Expert Review".

+Also, this document updates IP Special-Purpose Address Space registries {{!RFC6890}} to indicate whether an IP address block is eligible to be in Locally-Served DNS Zones.

 PLEASE REMOVE THE FOLLOWING PARAGRAPH BEFORE PUBLISHING:
 The source for this draft is maintained on GitHub at: